 - Cheese Plate

 - Selection of Ice Creams

 Not too long ago, Carnival brought Baked Alaska back to their ships.
 It’s normally served on the final night of the cruise.
-And if a banana split is more your speed, then ask to see a kid’s menu.
+And if a banana split is more your speed, ask to see a kid’s menu.
 Trust us, the waiter won’t judge you.
 He may tease you a bit, as might your family, but he won’t judge you.

-For an added cost, you’ll find a selection of dessert drinks listed on the bottom of the menu, along with cappuccinos, lattes, espressos, and “Art of Tea” selection.
+For an added cost, you’ll find a selection of dessert drinks listed on the bottom of the menu, along with cappuccinos, lattes, espressos, and the “Art of Tea” selection.